Transfection, Template and Routes of DNA Delivery

 Cationic lipid transfection systems offer great benefits over other systems.
 Lipid reagents are preferred when large amounts of DNA are to be inserted.
 Cationic lipid transfection uses lipids consisting of molecules with one hydrophobic end and a positively charged hydrophilic end.
 Negatively charged DNA molecules exposed to cationic lipid systems are attracted to the positively charged hydrophilic ends, which form complexes known as lipoplexes.
 Protected within lipoplexes, DNA molecules can gain entry through the phospholipid bilayer of the cell membranes.

-Cationic lipids combined with specific ligands may enable therapeutic DNA molecules to be delivered to only the diseased cells; thus, leaving healthy organs unaffected.
-This desired feature has profound application in devising tumor targeting cancer treatment.
+Cationic lipids combined with specific ligands may enable therapeutic DNA molecules to be delivered to only the diseased cells, leaving healthy organs unaffected.
+This desired feature has profound applications in devising tumor-targeting cancer treatments.

-Injectable naked DNA is the easiest ways of introducing foreign DNA into a cell.
-This is done by simply injecting naked DNA at the target site.
-The quantitative rate of this method is much lower than that of other DNA transfection procedures and require advanced equipment, skill and molecule design.
+Injecting pure DNA sequences into cells is one of the most straight-forward transfection techniques.
+However, the incorporation rate of the transfected DNA is far lower than other procedures, and direct injection requires advanced equipment.
 Gene guns can be used to blast heavy metal particles coated with plasmid DNA into the target cells.
 Though used primarily in plants, gene guns are a potential candidate for delivering DNA in animal cells.